 Overall, trekking to Annapurna Base Camp was such a special experience, unlike any of the other backpacking trips I have been on.
 It wasn’t just the guesthouse aspect where we stayed indoors and had hot meals three times a day (although that was awesome) or the grand scale of the mountains, so much taller than the ones I am used to; it was the cultural experience of trekking from village to village where people actually live and farm the land, far from roads, hospitals, malls and everything we think is an essential part of life.
 (Although they do have cell phones and satellite TV – they think those are essential too!)
 Unlike backpacking in the wilderness of Canada where nature is the only focus, trekking to Annapurna Base Camp puts the focus on the people, the culture, and the rural landscape but then juxtaposes that with the sweeping views of impossibly high peaks and the densely forested jungle between the villages.
 It’s unique.
 It’s amazing.
 You should go.

-If you’re looking for more information about trekking in Nepal, check out my other post with 6 Reasons You Should Hire a Trekking Guide in Nepal.
+- 6 Reasons You Should Hire a Trekking Guide in Nepal.
 (In case you haven’t noticed, I really enjoyed trekking with Chandra!)